Northwest Indian War: Battle of Fallen Timbers

-Wayne's army encamped for three days in sight of Fort Miami, which was under the command of British Major William Campbell.
+Wayne's army encamped for three days in sight of Fort Miami.
 When Campbell asked the meaning of the encampment, Wayne replied that the answer had already been given by the sound of their muskets and the retreat of the Indians.
 The next day, Wayne rode alone to Fort Miami and slowly inspected the fort's exterior walls.
-The British garrison debated whether to engage Wayne, but in the absence of orders and being already at war with France, Campbell declined to fire the first shot at the United States.
-The Legion, meanwhile, destroyed Indian villages and crops in the region of Fort Deposit and burned Alexander McKee's trading post within sight of Fort Miami before withdrawing.
+The fort's garrison debated whether to engage Wayne, but in the absence of orders and being already at war with France, Campbell declined to fire the first shots.
+The Legion, meanwhile, destroyed Indian villages and crops in the region of Fort Deposit and burned McKee's trading post within sight of Fort Miami before withdrawing.

 Wayne's Legion finally arrived at Kekionga on September 17, 1794.
 Wayne personally selected the site for a new U.S. fort.
-Wayne wanted a strong fort built, capable of withstanding possible attacks by Indians and more specifically heavy British artillery, along with their forces from Fort Detroit.
+Wayne wanted a strong fort built, capable of withstanding possible attacks by Indians and more specifically British forces from Fort Detroit, including heavy artillery units.
 The fort was finished by October 17 and could withstand a 24-pound cannon.
 It was named Fort Wayne and placed under the command of Hamtramck, who had been commandant of Fort Knox in Vincennes.
 The fort was officially dedicated October 22, the fourth anniversary of Harmar's defeat, and the day is considered the founding of the modern city of Fort Wayne, Indiana.
 That winter, Wayne also reinforced his line of defensive forts with Fort St. Marys, Fort Loramie, and Fort Piqua.